 JR: At what time?
-Somebody's calling to my phone, sorry.
+Somebody's got to answer that phone, sorry.
+[RECORDING PAUSED]

-SW: Specifically, what type of work were you doing, your first work in the bay?
+SW: Specifically, what type of work were you doing-your first work in the bay?

-JR: I guess, when I was around twelve years old, my older brother, he's about three years older than me.
+JR: I guess, when I was around twelve years old, my older brother-he's about three years older than me.
 He was clamming part time after school, which a lot of kids did back then in high school.
-I started clamming and there was an old boat in my backyard and I fixed it up and my father got me an engine.
-I went out and I clammed and I clammed to junior high in high school after school and summers, but never really thinking I was going to get into it.
+I started clamming and there was an old boat in my backyard, and I fixed it up and my father got me an engine.
+I went out and I clammed.
+And I clammed through junior high and high school after school and summers, but never really thinking I was going to get into it.
 We weren't really a bay family.
-I just did it to make a couple of dollars and learn how to clam a little bit.
+I just did it, made a couple of dollars and learned how to clam a little bit.

 SW: What type of cleaning were you doing?
-Were you doing raking?
+Were you doing raking or [inaudible]?